Highly Rated Resources

 February 13, 2017

 Surging Seas is a suite of free public web tools for sea level rise and coastal flood analysis from Climate Central.
 Climate Central has identified many ways the Surging Seas web tool could be used with FEMA's National Flood Insurance Program (NFIP)’s Community Rating System (CRS).
 CRS is a voluntary insurance rating program that recognizes communities for implementing floodplain management practices that exceed the Federal minimum requirements of the NFIP.
-(In exchange for flood risk reduction, policyholders can receive reduced flood insurance premiums.)
-Surging Seas and included web tools such as the Surging Seas Risk Zone Map and Risk Finder - could be used to support activities that receive points within this program.
+In exchange for flood risk reduction, policyholders can receive reduced flood insurance premiums.

 Related Organizations: Climate Central